Event ID 4769 explained: Kerberos service tickets and kerberoasting

 TicketEncryptionType == 0x17. - Group by

-- Pivot the source IP to its 4624 on the originating host — find the credential that initiated the attack.
+- Pivot the source IP to its 4624 to find the credential that initiated the attack.

-- Pivot the requested SPNs to the service accounts that own them.
+- Pivot the requested SPNs to the owning service accounts.
 Rotate those passwords.
 Reset cracked hashes within hours, not days.

 title: Kerberoasting via RC4 Service Ticket Request